kamal-samireddi/Playwright-MS/docs/feature-mapping.md

 - Quantity changes recalculate prices instantly
 - Removing last item triggers empty cart state
 - Checkout requires at least one item in the cart
+- All cart controls are accessible and provide clear feedback

 ### Error States